guilsa/news-scraper/readme.md

 ## Built with

 I decided to prototype this with sqlite, without the use of any ORM.
-I prefer to write raw SQL, it's a wonderful technology.
-Also, I see no need for a db type-system at this point.
-It's been an amazing experience, but it probably needs to be migrated to MySQL or PostgreSQL sometime so that I learn proper best-practices (12-factor config, etc).
-I'm [still experimenting]((https://gist.github.com/guilsa/0cdd1258c46edf3112b2cc50af03fc8c)) with other node.js db tooling but that decision has been postponed.
-I'd consider picking MySQL over PostgreSQL if the available node.js db drivers have a cleaner JavaScript syntax.
+SQL is a beautiful technology, we should strive for less abstractions (ie. lets us write raw queries).
+There's also no need for a db type-system at this point.
+So far, it's been an amazing experience.
+But it probably needs to be migrated to MySQL or PostgreSQL sometime so that I learn proper back-end database best-practices like `12-factor config`.

+I've [researched](https://gist.github.com/guilsa/0cdd1258c46edf3112b2cc50af03fc8c) some node.js db tools for this project but have punted on that for now.
+Would consider picking MySQL over PostgreSQL if the available db drivers have nice and clean JS syntax.

 Finally here's what has in use today: